 - Any other relevant information.

-By the end of October 2017 at the latest all successful applicants must have an MSc or equivalent diploma and, if they wish to receive a scholarship, one of the following international language certificates with the total score equal to or better than the number in brackets: IELTS (6), TOEFL PBT (500), TOEFL IBT (80).
-The latter requirement is waived for native speakers of English, French or German, as well as for those who graduated or will graduate in October 2017 at the latest from an MSc programme in which all courses are taught exclusively in English, French or German.
+By 15 October 2018 at the latest all successful applicants must have an MSc or equivalent diploma and, if they wish to receive a scholarship, one of the following international language certificates with the total score equal to or better than the number in brackets: IELTS (6), TOEFL PBT (500), TOEFL IBT (80).
+The latter requirement is waived for native speakers of English, French or German, as well as for those who graduated or will graduate on 15 October 2018 at the latest from an MSc programme in which all courses are taught exclusively in English, French or German.

 Full details on how to apply: aspirantura.hse.ru/en/math/in